To create and foster a good working relationship and spirit of mutual cooperation between its General and Associate Members.

-To unite marine salvors working throughout the Americas and greater Caribbean in order to consider, when desirable, taking joint action on any matters affecting the marine salvage industry.
+To create and foster a good working relationship and spirit of mutual cooperation between its Members.
+To cooperate with other Associations working in the interests of the marine industry.
+To unite marine salvors & associated /supporting industry companies working throughout the Americas and the Caribbean in order to consider taking joint action on any matters affecting the marine salvage and associated industries.

 If an ASA General Member with a contract requires assistance, he should give another ASA Member with suitable equipment/expertise readily available the opportunity to tender.